 NYC’s Healthiest Neighborhoods

 A healthy lifestyle usually means more than just going to the gym and eating well.
 You might not think so, but the environment you live in plays a huge role when trying to stay healthy.
 It’s no secret that New York City can be overwhelming and far from relaxing at times.
 The concrete jungle surely has its ways of keeping your mind and body active.
 The variety of parks, outside activities, and healthy food options are everywhere.
-So how can you keep a more vigorous routine in the midst of the chaos?
+So how can you keep a more vigorous routine amid the chaos?
 Take the time to explore what each neighborhood has to offer.
-You might be surprised to learn that life in the Big Apple is actually healthier than you think.
+You might be surprised to learn that life in the Big Apple is healthier than you think.

 Healthy Food Options